AlexHamn/LittleAlchemy2Text_MCP/README_MCP.md

 The game can now be played through MCP tools, making it accessible to any MCP-compatible LLM client like Claude Desktop, ChatGPT with MCP support, or custom implementations.

+### Enhanced Game Engine

+This version includes major improvements to the original game engine:

+- **🎯 Multi-result combinations** - Fixed a fundamental limitation where combinations like `pressure + lava` now correctly produce **both** `granite` and `eruption` simultaneously
+- **🔒 Final items support** - The game automatically detects and notifies you when you discover final items that cannot be combined further
+- **📊 Enhanced feedback** - Improved combination result detection and reporting through the MCP interface

 ## Setup

 ### Prerequisites